brooksbp/pic16f690-examples/README.md

 # pic16f690-examples

-The [PIC16F690](https://microchip.com/wwwproducts/en/PIC16F690) is an 8-bit microcontroller from Microchip, and here are some basic (really cool) things to do with it:
+The [PIC16F690](https://microchip.com/wwwproducts/en/PIC16F690) is an 8-bit microcontroller from Microchip.
+Here are some examples:

   * [System clock](#system-clock) - configure the clock
   * [GPIO](#gpio) - toggle GPIO pins